Vizuri/openshift-cicd-pipeline/exercises/Exercise-9/index.md

     <img src="../images/image15.png" alt="image15" width="50%">

    * If the branch is develop, a development pipeline is executed.
-     This builds the code, performs code analysis, pushes the build artifact to nexus, builds a container, pushes it to a quay registry, deploys the container to an openshift development project and then run integratino tests on the deployed code.
+     This builds the code, performs code analysis, pushes the build artifact to Nexus, builds a container, pushes it to a Quay registry, deploys the container to an OpenShift development project and then runs integration tests on the deployed code.

     <img src="../images/Image-101.png" alt="Image-101" width="50%">

    * If the branch starts with release/..., a release pipeline is executed.
-     This builds the code, performs code analysis, pushes the build artifact to nexus, builds a container, pushes it to a quay registry, prompts the user to confirm deployment to test, deploys the container to an openshift test project, run integratino tests aginst test, promps the user to confirm a deployment to production, depoys the container to production and then runs integration tests against projection.
+     This builds the code, performs code analysis, pushes the build artifact to Nexus, builds a container, pushes it to a Quay registry, prompts the user to confirm deployment to test, deploys the container to an OpenShift test project, runs integration tests against test, prompts the user to confirm a deployment to production, deploys the container to production and then runs integration tests against production.

     <img src="../images/Image-102.png" alt="Image-102" width="50%">